Electronics Use Policy

 Violations and Penalties Under Federal Law

-In addition to MIAT’s sanctions under its policies anyone found liable for civil copyright infringement may be ordered to pay either actual damages or “statutory” damages affixed at not less than $750 and not more than $30,000 per work infringed.
+In addition to UTI’s sanctions under its policies anyone found liable for civil copyright infringement may be ordered to pay either actual damages or “statutory” damages affixed at not less than $750 and not more than $30,000 per work infringed.
 For “willful” infringement, a court may award up to $150,000 per work infringed.
 A court can, in its discretion, also assess costs and attorneys’ fees.
 For details, see Title 17, U.S. Code, Sections 504, 505.
 Willful copyright infringement can also result in criminal penalties, including imprisonment of up to five years and fines of up to $250,000 per offense .